 Vaison la Romaine

 Whether you are a history buff or not, this town should be a must on your visitor list.
 Sitting North of Avignon, Vaison-la-Romaine is probably the most important place for Roman heritage areas throughout the entire country.
 You must stop by the Villasse Archaeological site to view the ruins of Roman homes, baths and the Puymin Hill, which offers the ruins of many Roman public buildings.
 Vaison-la-Romaine has the most spectacular squares and gorgeous fountains anywhere.
 It is also worth your time to check out the ancient Roman bridge across the river Ouvèze.
-There are only about 7,000 residents in this town but they have many wonderful cafe, restaurants, modern company like for example air conditioning and cooling company which you can visit.
+There are only about 7,000 residents in this town but they have many wonderful cafe, restaurants, which you can visit.
 Their menus offer the most amazing Southern French cuisine and should not be missed.
 You may check out Provence’s Food Culture & Southern French Cuisine for some great ideas, should you decide to visit the markets and cook your own dishes in your own living quarters!

 The Town Of Roussillon